How to handle a triggered person on social media

 I recently wrote a post called 5 Signs of a triggered person.
-Feedback on the post was very positive, but commenters asked for advice on handling triggered individuals.
+Feedback on the post was very positive, but commenters asked for advice on handling triggered individuals online.
 Well, here it is.
-The first of two articles relates to handling triggered people on social media; the second to face-to-face situations.
+The first of two articles is how to handle a triggered person on social media; the second to face-to-face situations.

 Like anything in life, the more planning you do before embarking on anything, the smoother it goes.
 When dealing with a triggered individual you rarely have time for planning.
 But if you can quickly ask yourself a few questions you will be much better placed to manage the situation.
 Here we go.